 Simply put, the Rangers are Prince George (and surrounding community) residents.
 Reservists work part-time for the Canadian Army, generally one night a week and one weekend a month, often while employed or attending school full-time.
-Members come from very diverse backgrounds including leaders, teachers, nurses, engineers, tradespeople, mill workers, firefighters and police.
+Members come from very diverse backgrounds including leaders, teachers, nurses, engineers, tradespeople, mill workers, firefighters, and police.

 Their activities are often community-based.
-In 2017 and 2018, a group of members were deployed to provide disaster relief during British Columbia wildfires and flooding.
+In 2017 and 2018, a group of members was deployed to provide disaster relief during British Columbia wildfires and flooding.
 Recently, several members conducted speaking engagements in the Prince George community about Remembrance Day and military history.

 The benefits of being a Ranger

 Many Rangers can attest to the benefits of being part of this organization.
-A Ranger I spoke to highlighted the Unit’s focus on a “a teamwork attitude, leadership and problem-solving skill development”.
+A Ranger I spoke to highlighted the Unit’s focus on “a teamwork attitude, leadership and problem-solving skill development”.
 The Rangers are actively looking for new members; opportunities are available in the Army Reserve Unit, including full-time summer employment in the first four years of service.

 Joining the Army Reserve is an opportunity to gain valuable leadership experience, work in unique environments, and develop transferable skills, all while receiving meaningful employment and benefits.
 The best part about this opportunity being in Prince George is that you don’t have to quit your job or move away to serve in the Canadian Army.